min2ha/ukwa-site/content/target/69711/index.en.md

   "subject": "Brexit"
 }

-# Department for International Trade: Liam Fox launches consultations on UK's trading future outside of EU

 The public has the chance to comment on the UK’s future trade policy with the US, Australia, New Zealand and the CPTPP.